Why Consent Is the Foundation of Ethical Email Marketing

 Should you have a newsletter for your small business?

-Newsletters are one of the most effective marketing tools for therapists, financial advisors, coaches, and consultants.
+Newsletters are one of the most effective marketing tools for credentialed professionals.
 Email marketing offers service-based businesses a reliable way to stay visible and nurture relationships with past clients, prospective clients, and referral partners without fighting social media algorithms.
-This guide covers how often to send newsletters, what content resonates with professional audiences, and essential best practices.
+This post covers the reasons for starting a newsletter (and why business owners tend to overlook it), and the Newsletter Identity Profile, a framework for helping you to map out what type of newsletter makes sense for your business.

 Kit vs. Substack: Which Platform is Right for Your Service-Based Business?